Translating Between the Common Haar Random State Model and the Unitary Model: Simulating SWAP in the LOCC model

 The key idea behind this proof will rely on a key lemma (\Cref{lem:keylemma}), which informally says that any pair of LOCC adversaries cannot tell if they are given two copies of this construction or one shared copy.
 The rest of the proof proceeds by a hybrid argument, given in full in~\Cref{sec:loccfinal}.

 To show the key lemma, we rely on the technique of~\cite{TCC:AnaGulLin24}, which observes that two states are LOCC indistinguishable if their partial transposes are close in trace distance.
 We then explicitly compute the difference in the partial transposes of the relevant density matrices.

-It turns out that the trace norm of this difference can be connected (through careful analysis) to the trace norm of a matrix which is $0$ everywhere other than a block of all ones (see~\Cref{lem:tracenorm} for details).
-It is not difficult to explicitly compute the trace norm of this matrix, which allows us to then bound the LOCC distinguishability between one and two copies of the construction.
+Like in~\cite{TCC:AnaGulLin24}, bounding this value can be reduced to bounding the spectrum of a graph with a particular structure.
+We then bound this value by relying on techniques for analyzing Kneser graphs.